 So it would be doubly reprehensible to campaign to remove legal rights from these vulnerable people – but that’s not what the women’s campaign is doing.

 A male sex predator wouldn’t go through the two difficult years it takes to get a GRC

 No, he probably wouldn’t (although if anyone would, an obsessive sexual predator would – they are world champion obsessives, as any woman who’s been stalked will tell you) but the trans rights campaign is calling for an end to that two years work.
-They are demanding sex self-ID – a scenario where a person simply has to say ‘I am a woman’ to be treated as legally female.
+They are demanding that the current law be replaced by sex self-ID – a scenario where a person simply has to say ‘I am a woman’ to be treated as legally female.
 A lot of organisations are doing that already, believing themselves to be very progressive, because their Stonewall or Mermaids or Pride trainers told them they were.
 That is how we got male sex predators in female prisons, where they took the opportunity to harass cornered, vulnerable women.
 That is how the US got into a situation where strapping, male bodied youths can win just about every prize going in female sports.

 People do not like that – and that is *before* most people find out that along with legal recognition of sex self-ID will come a new birth certificate to say the person who has just said they are the opposite sex has in fact ‘always been’ that sex.
 It would take another thousand words to explain all the problems that would cause for the census, for the health service, for safeguarding and criminal records, because an estimated 80% of those declaring themselves trans never have surgery….. but

 How have we got it so wrong?